Last Updated on March 2, 2025 by SampleBoard

 John Anthony restaurant, Hong Kong

-The following years will see hospitality design start to tackle one of the most sensitive topics of today's society - being alone.
+In the following years, hospitality design will tackle one of the most sensitive topics in today's society - being alone.

 We are living alone, traveling alone, eating alone… and it’s starting to feel… well, too lonely.